newrelic/newrelic-quickstarts/CONTRIBUTING.md

 > See the [docs](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs/graphql-schema-docs.md#nr1catalogquickstartdashboard) for more details on `dashboards`

-- Each dashboard for a quickstart will need to live in it's own directory underneath `/dashboards` ex: `/quickstart_name/dashboards/dashboard_name/dashboard_name.json`
 - If you need to sanitize your dashboards you can run the command `yarn sanitize-dashboard node-js/express` or `yarn sanitize-dashboard catchpoint` where the argument is quickstart name you wish to sanitize.
 - This [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/sanitize_dashboards.js) needs to be run from the `Utils` directory.
 - This script will check and remove code that may cause an issue when submitting a PR.